EU faces 'harder climate' to break asylum reform deadlock - Journal du Cameroun

-EU countries conceded Tuesday they were a long way from breaking a two-year deadlock over reforming the bloc’s asylum rules by a deadline this month amid a “harder political climate” following right-wing election gains in Italy.
+EU countries conceded Tuesday they were a long way from breaking a two-year deadlock over reforming the bloc’s asylum rules by this month’s deadline given a “harder political climate” following right-wing election gains in Italy and other countries.

-Key European Union ministers and officials meeting in Luxembourg were lukewarm or even opposed to Bulgaria’s new compromise plan on how to close an east-west rift over the reforms before a June 28-29 summit in Brussels.
+Key European Union ministers and officials meeting in Luxembourg were critical of or even opposed to Bulgaria’s new compromise plan on how to close an east-west rift over the reforms before a June 28-29 summit in Brussels.

 “The current state of negotiations is not acceptable,” Stephan Mayer, a senior German interior ministry official, told reporters as he arrived for the talks.
 “We are not ready to accept it (the plan).”